lawrenceevalyn/THE-DISS/README.md

 # Writing Principles
 * Don't be precious about preserving previous drafts.
 Cannibalize them and move on.
 It's okay for things to be left behind.
 (Git has my historical record.)
 * Remember that I'm not trying to write to undergrads.
+* Finish the figures right away.

 # Research Log

+## September 8, 2018

+The primary methodological challenge to the questions I would like to pose is the standard makeup of these academic resources: self-contained databases, which are searchable for individual materials but not queryable for overall statistics.
+(I'd love to know the distribution-by-year of everything in the databases as a whole, but that may be beyond my scope.)

+What I'm trying to do, essentially, is to forcibly "join" all of those databases -- the ESTC is my best bet so far, it looks like, for unique keys.
+A true "standard" is probably both unfeasible and undesirable.
+So what can be usefully done with things that follow different standards?
+I think the answer might be OpenRefine, which I haven't seen extolled enough.

 ## June 26, 2018